tht/autodoist/README.md

 Sequential list processing
 --------------------------

+- This feature currently has a known bug, it will be patched very soon -

 If a project or parentless task ends with `--`, the sub-tasks will be treated as a priority queue and the most important will be labeled `@next_action`.
 Importance is determined by order in the list.

 ![Serial task](https://i.imgur.com/SUkhPiE.gif)